General Considerations

 Group: 5

-Registered On: Established (bearing) and year of planting apple, apricot, peach, pear, plum, cherries.
+Registered On: Established (bearing) and year of planting apples, apricots, peaches, pears, plums, cherries.

 Activity: Most uptake via the roots.
 Translocated upwards in the xylem.
 Residual for 6 to 8 weeks.

-Use Suggestion: Mix with Sinbar for broad spectrum control of emerging weed seeds.
+Use Suggestion: Mix with Sinbar for broad spectrum control of emerged weed seeds.

 Days to Harvest: 60

-Nurseries & New Plantings: Not recommended with Okanagan soils
+Nurseries & New Plantings: Caution with sandy soils.

 Trade Name(s): Serene